Right Angle Club 2016

 Recipients will change insurance compartments.
 Many attempts have been made to shift Medicare costs to the non-sick working population, such as through the payroll tax deduction and hospital internal cost-shifting, but the trend continues.
 A more sophisticated thing for the retirees to worry about, is the instability of a system which depends for its financing on that one-third of the population who are at work -- but who are themselves becoming progressively more healthy -- to support the medical finances of the other two thirds of the population, who are sick.

 Taken in summary, there exists a great political opportunity for both political parties to put a stop to this "third rail of politics" talk.
 And to amend the Medicare Law immediately to provide that any declines in Medicare costs be immediately transferred to Social Security, for the purpose of paying for further increases in longevity.
 That provision should not cost much for some time to come.
 But the incentive it would give to the retirees to reduce their health expenditures might be considerable.
-Just as the comparable position Health Savings Accounts achieved, for whenever Medicare coverage was attained.
+Just as the comparable position Health Savings Accounts achieved, once Medicare coverage was attained.

 But its real benefit might be tested on that fateful day in the future.
 The day you pick up the morning newspaper and discover someone has cured cancer.